Skip to content

 Seriously.
 “What are the risks on this project?”
 A contractor who’s done this for a few years will tell you about the possibility of hidden water damage, unexpected rot in the fascia, material delays.
 A bad one will tell you the project will go perfectly.

 Nobody who has worked in construction for any length of time believes every job goes perfectly.
 If your contractor does, they’re selling you something.
-That’s a good time to remember the homeowner in Chicago.
+That’s a good time to remember the leaky-roof homeowner.